rm-a0/nvim-config/README.md

 # Overview
-Custom neovim shortcuts, dependencies and configs
+Backup for my neovim shortcuts, dependencies and configs

 # How to use
 Install neovim \